LBCrion/sfwbar/doc/sfwbar.rst

 sensor_delay = <number>
   Specifies the interval after the pointer enters the bar sensor area and the hidden bar pops back up.
-This property is ignore if the `sensor` proeprty is not specified.
+This property is ignore if the `sensor` property is not specified.

 transition = <number>
-  Speficies the transition period (in milliseconds) for bar appearance animation.
+  Specifies the transition period (in milliseconds) for bar appearance animation.

 monitor = <string>
   assign bar to a given monitor.
-The  monitor name can be prefixed by "static:", i.e. "static:eDP-1". if this is set and the specified monitor doesn't exist or gets disconnected, the bar will not jump to another montior, but will be hidden and won't reappear until the monitor is reconnected.
+The  monitor name can be prefixed by "static:", i.e. "static:eDP-1". if this is set and the specified monitor doesn't exist or gets disconnected, the bar will not jump to another monitor, but will be hidden and won't reappear until the monitor is reconnected.

 mirror = <string>